deis/workflow/src/understanding-workflow/concepts.md

-Workflow treats all persistent services such as databases, caches, storage, messaging systems, and other [backing services][] as resources managed separtely from your application.
+Workflow treats all persistent services such as databases, caches, storage, messaging systems, and other [backing services][] as resources managed separately from your application.
 This philosophy aligns with Twelve-Factor best practices.

-Applications are attached to backing services using [environment variables][].
+Applications attach to backing services using [environment variables][].
-Because applications are decoupled from backing services, apps are free to scale up independently, to use services provided by other apps, or to switch to external or third-party vendor services.
+Because apps are decoupled from backing services, they are free to scale up independently, to use services provided by other apps, or to switch to external or third-party vendor services.